 Average amount earned per day: $83.86

 I don’t regret my time at North Bundy Backpackers but changing hostels may have resulted in me leaving Bundaberg with a lot more cash.
-I met a lot of good people, who I still speak to, and had some serious laughs at the hostel and farms.
+I met a lot of good people and had some serious laughs at the hostel and farms.

 If I were to do it again I would call the other hostels in Bundaberg and ask what hourly jobs are currently available.

 During my time the best hostel seemed to be The Grand (Dingo Blue 2) for hourly-paid jobs.
 People left North Bundy Backpackers and received a full-time hourly job instantly.
 Other popular hostels in Bundaberg include Federal, City Centre, Cherry Backpackers, East Bundaberg and Cell Block.